 Images: Eeva Mäkinen Words: Melanie Kettner & Eeva Mäkinen-

-Melanie: Eeva told me, that her strong connection with nature helps to create the images she dreams about.
+Melanie: Eeva’s strong connection with nature helps her to create the images she dreams about.
 It’s difficult for her to stay several days in the wilderness alone.
-Sometimes it’s very scary to feel this intense loneliness in wild nature, especially at night, she said.
+Sometimes it’s very scary to feel this intense loneliness, especially at night.
 But she has become a stronger person after dealing with those feelings.
-I asked her what the word freedom means to her and she said, that freedom is the most important feeling in her life, she loves choosing the direction she wants to go, without schedules pushing her.
+I asked her what freedom means to her and she said, that she loves choosing the direction she wants to go, without schedules pushing her.
 Being alone gives her a sense of freedom.
-Eeva:”How often do you spend a night by yourself?
-And how often do you think about doing it?
-Nowadays I do this a lot.
-I really love it.
-Sometimes I get a bit scared of noises outside of my tent but I got used to it.
-I also got used to staying alone in the darkness.”

 © all pictures with kind permission Eeva Mäkinen